aesthetic-suite/framework/docs/system/config.md

 - `primary` - Primary color.
 Typically buttons, links, bars, active states, etc.
 - `secondary` - Accent color.
 Provides emphasis and contrast to the primary color.
 - `tertiary` - Additional complementary color for more variation.
+- `neutral` - Whites, grays, or blacks that make up background, border, shadow, and other layout related pieces.
 - `muted` - Disabled and empty like states.
 - `info` - State that denotes something as informational.
 - `warning` - State that warns the user of something minor.